tigera-cs/Windstream-Advanced/Advanced Training/2.network-policies-basic/README.md

 However the yaobank rules allow us to access the resource from the `summary` microservice, so your browser should still be able to access yaobank.

-Access to any of the app2 pods should be successful (replace the IP for any of the two pods in the namesapce app2 your retrieved before).
+Access to any of the app2 pods should be successful (replace the IP for any of the two pods in the namespace app2 your retrieved before).

 ```
 # ping 10.48.0.211